notchia/metagov/README.md

 # Metagov data analysis projects
+As a data scientist at the [Metagovernance Project](https://metagov.org/), I support a variety of projects about governance in Web3 - what forms it currently takes, what people think about it, and what it could look like in the future.
+This repository contains Jupyter notebooks for some of these projets, as well as supporting data, additional Python modules for use in these notebooks, and some results of this work.

+# Current projects:

 ## Demonstrate Airtable API use and conduct preliminary analysis
 Preliminary insights into web3 governance using data on Govbase, in [this notebook](https://github.com/notchia/metagov/blob/main/how_to_use_govbase.ipynb)